kartguy/Paytm-clone/README.md

 Built a basic version of PayTM.
 User signup, login and change password functionality provided.
 User can send money to someone in the List of people.
 Authentication using JWT and authorization provided.

-## Features

-List and briefly describe the main features of your application.

 ## Tech Stack

 - **Frontend:**